IBM/operator-collection-sdk/docs/tutorial.md

 **Now let's configure our new [custom resource][custom-resource]:**

 A custom resource is an object that expands the functions of the Kubernetes API or allows you to introduce your own API into a project or a cluster.
 In this example, we will introduce a new custom resource called `ZosUserId`.
-This custom resource will enable Openshift users to call our new `ZosUserId` API and create user IDs on a z/OS endpoint.
+This custom resource will enable OpenShift users to call our new `ZosUserId` API and create user IDs on a z/OS endpoint.

 When creating our new custom resource, we also need to configure our operator with the playbook to execute when a new custom resource instance is created by the user, and the playbook to execute when the custom resource instance is deleted.
 This is done by supplying these playbook locations in the `playbook` and [finalizer][finalizers] fields respectively.